 - Later on as per the current specs of the intended design, more number of wires could be added in parallel to the inductor while winding it in order to make it compatible with the specified ampere rating.

 - The diameter of the inductor will depend on the frequency, higher frequency would allow smaller diameters and vice versa.
 To be more precise, the inductance offered by the inductor becomes higher as frequency is increased, therefore this parameter will need to be confirmed through a separate test using the same IC 555 set up.

-Circuit Schematic Boost Converter
+Circuit Diagram Boost Converter